ps-zita/2i-combotrials/README.md

 - [ ] Finish the rest of the trials.
 - [ ] Validate that the Lua script works as expected in FBNeo.

+## Contributions
+Thank you to [satalite](sata.li/ght) for helping write hit detection Thank you to SomethingWithaZ for finding memory addresses Thank you to [Vesper](https://www.youtube.com/@EXDSPRTS) for writing the trials

 Enjoy!